 Tip 1 – Find the Root of the problem

 Finding out what the actual root of the problem and damage to the ceiling is from is the first step before starting any patching or repair work.
 Water damage to drywall left without repair can create problems of mold.
 Simply painting over mold or mildew will not solve the root problem.
 At times the experts need to be called in.

 You may have noticed there are cracks in the ceiling that could be from the shifting and settling that naturally and normally occurs in all homes, but further investigation to ensure it is not a structural issue may save you money and headache in the end.

-Homeowners can do their own repair by purchasing the necessary products, and applying them, but this can sometimes prove to be more difficult than anticipated, therefore one can invest in a home services professional that has the experience with repairing and respraying the texture or removing it and repainting a flat ceiling with fresh paint.
+Homeowners can do their own repair by purchasing the necessary products and applying them, but this can sometimes prove to be more difficult than anticipated, therefore one can invest in a home services professional that has the experience of repairing and respraying the texture or removing it and repainting a flat ceiling with fresh paint.

 It can be tricky for a homeowner to do this on their own.
 Not only will you have to match the texture but how much of the product is applied after patching.
 You can do a trial and error run on a piece of old wood before spraying the ceiling giving enough time for the first coat to dry before applying the next.